galexrt/galexrt/README.md

 ### 🌱 Learning & Development
 I'm constantly further developing my existing skills and exploring new topics to stay at the cutting edge of **cloud-native infrastructure**.

-### 👥 Contributions
-I'm proud to be a **maintainer** of [Rook](https://github.com/rook/rook), a cloud-native storage orchestrator that simplifies storage in Kubernetes.

 ### 🎮 Fun Fact
-When I'm not working with Kubernetes and containers, I love to **play games** and contribute to the **Modern Gaming** community as an **infrastructure administrator**.
+When I'm not working with Kubernetes and containers, I love to **play games** (Steam Deck is great for travelling ❤️) and contribute to the **Modern Gaming** community as an **infrastructure administrator**.
 Everything besides the gameservers themselves are running via containers in Kubernetes.

 ### 📫 How to Reach Me
 Feel free to reach out to me via email at **[me@galexrt.moe](mailto:me@galexrt.moe)** for any questions, collaborations, or Kubernetes-related discussions.